#ContinuityOfGovernment, #WW3, #Deep State

 “Ready for what?”

 “Ready to activate that thing…?”
-He glanced down at Fricke’s feet where the nuclear football rested.
+He glanced down at Fricke’s feet where the nuclear football lay.

 “Let’s hope?”
 Buckminster mocked.
 “We don’t have the luxury of hope.
 We must be prepared to act.
 The survival of the U.S. federal government hangs in the balance.”

-“Knock it off, you two,” barked the president.
+The POTUS sighed.
+“Knock it off, you two,” he barked.
 “What have you come up with, Frank?”

 Tibbles scratched his head through his wispy hair, removed his glasses, rubbed his doe-eyes, then gulped.
 “I’m still working things out in my head, sir.
-If the Chinese have the First Lady, why aren’t they using her as leverage to get Chung back?
+If the Chinese have the first lady, why aren’t they using her as leverage to get Chung back?
 Why are they holding that back?
 Using her as negotiating leverage would be a vastly better alternative to Protocol 4.
-I’m starting to think that she is not with them.
+I’m essentially convinced that she is not with them.
 Perhaps the Russians have her.
 But if they did, I’m certain they would have notified the Chinese of it.
 Maybe they already have and the Chinese are playing coy.
 I’m not sure.
 I believe that—”

 Just then, Faucett poked his head into the room.